jcs224/hono_sessions/README.md

 # Hono Sessions Middleware
 Use cookie-based sessions with the [Hono](https://hono.dev/) framework.

-Currently tested to work with Deno, Cloudflare Workers, and Bun.
+### Supported runtimes

+Hono Sessions should work in *any* runtime supported by Hono.
+Here are the runtimes currently tested:

+- Deno
+- Cloudflare Workers
+- Bun
+- Node

+However, if you want to use a backend storage driver (instead of just storing session data in an encrypted cookie), you'll need to use a storage engine provided by Hono Sessions.
+Right now, those include:

+- Deno KV
+- Bun SQLite

 ### 🛠️ Features
-- Runs in Deno, Cloudflare Workers, and Bun (possibly others, currently untested)
 - Flash messages — data that is deleted once it's read (one-off error messages, etc.)
 - Built-in Memory and Cookie storage drivers (more coming soon)
 - Encrypted cookies thanks to [iron-webcrypto](https://github.com/brc-dd/iron-webcrypto)